The Next Generation of BIM 360, Part 2: Adding Project Members and Teams

 So, far the build-out of the project for Design Collaboration is portrayed in the following diagram.

 Once the other collaborating design companies have their BIM 360 accounts established and their users entitled to use BIM 360 Design, it is time for the Project Admin to invite them as outside project members.
 Once the outside project members have been added as project members, the Project Admin can add them as Team members to the appropriate Team.
-In Part 4, I’ll discuss the collaborative workflows.
+In Part 3, I’ll discuss how to implement cloud-worksharing in BIM 360 Design.

 Watch our video to see in action how to add project members and teams to your BIM 360 project step-by-step.
 Plus, stay tuned for more in this series.